Best F1 25 Red Bull Ring Setup for the Austrian GP

 Looking for Crossword hints & solutions?
 Check out latest NYT Mini Crossword Answers, LA Times Crossword Answers, and Atlantic Crossword Answers

-The Austrian GP in F1 25 is created true to its real-life counterpart, owing to the detailed LIDAR-powered recreation of the track and visual improvements this year.
-So, it comes as no surprise that your car will demand an aggressive setup with strong energy recovery, low downforce, and precise throttles, especially at turns 1 and 3.
+The Austrian GP in F1 25 is true to its real-life counterpart, owing to the detailed LIDAR-powered recreation of the track and visual improvements this year.
+So, it comes as no surprise that your car will demand an aggressive setup with strong energy recovery, high downforce, and precise throttle input, especially at turns 1 and 3.

-From the beginning to the perilous turn 3 hairpin and straight to the finish line, this iconic track constantly demands precision and aggression.
-So it is no surprise that your car will need proper balance and throttle control.
-A tuned car ensures you can extract the maximum performance from it and reach the chequered flag with an easy pole position.
+From the beginning to the perilous turn 3 hairpin and on to the finish line, this iconic track constantly demands precision and aggression in equal measure.
+So, it comes as no surprise that your car will need proper balance and throttle control.
+A tuned car ensures you can extract the maximum performance from it and reach the checkered flag from an easy pole position.

 Ad